lukwiya23/tesla-ug/README.md

 ## TESLA

-A pixel perfect clone of the original site built in NextJs
+A pixel perfect clone of the original site built in NextJs with fluid animations